 Molly Rosenmeyer has been a graphic designer for more than 20 years.
 She has worked in all aspects of the industry, from small tech startup firms to a large corporate setting.
 She has even been a graphic design instructor for an online college.
 She continues to work in the design business as a freelance graphic designer.
 Molly moved to Colorado with her husband and children from Des Moines, Iowa in 2012.
 Molly enjoys the community of Castle Pines as it reminds her of small town living.
 She enjoys spending time with her family, driving up to the mountains, working out and reading historical fiction.

 Bear is a seven year resident of Douglas County, and he recently moved to Castle Pines.
 He holds a bachelor’s degree in communications from the University of Northern Colorado and a master’s in public administration from the University of Colorado.
 He and his wife have two daughters, ages 7 and 4.
 When not parenting, reporting or doing drone photography, Bear is a Krav Maga student, hiker and amateur comedian.

-Patte Smith is a free-lance graphic artist and writer.
+Patte Smith is a freelance writer and graphic artist.
 A Colorado native and Surrey Ridge resident, she is a nature enthusiast and enjoys spending time camping, hiking, and riding her ATV in the back country.
 Woodworking and designing with reclaimed wood are at the top of Patte's list of fun things to do.
 After working for many years in corporate marketing departments, Patte now feels lucky enough to pursue free-lance work while spending the majority of her time raising her grandsons, writing, designing, traveling and enjoying each beautiful Colorado day.
 Patte's contributions to The Connection include writing, graphic design of ads, fixing up all the great photos, and most recently, working on the website.